 We want to recruit team members who can help shape the way we work: how we develop our informatics and communications systems; how we use the new facilities to help patients, relatives and staff; and how we share these innovations through education and research.

-We’ve designed the new Centre with patients and staff in mind.
-With floor-to-ceiling views of Ruskin Park, its unique design will provide a welcoming, more natural environment that helps to humanise healthcare, promote healing and make King’s Critical Care Centre an attractive place to work as well as recover.
+With floor-to-ceiling views of Ruskin Park, the centre's unique design will provide a welcoming, more natural environment that helps to humanise healthcare, promote healing and make King’s Critical Care Centre an attractive place for staff to work and for patients to recover.

 " The noise levels on our existing unit are incredible – people, machines, all day and night – it’s hard for us, let alone the patients.
 Our new Centre will be so different - it will be calmer and quieter for us all."